 The dividend distribution policy of the Company reported to shareholders, meeting annually by the Board of Directors is based not only on the current and future investing environment, funds needed, domestic and foreign competition, and the situation of capital, but also on the interest of shareholders, balanced dividend and the long-term plans for the Company.
 The category and ratio of the dividend from the dividend policy may be adjusted by the shareholders based on the actual profit and the situation of available funds of the year.
-The only restriction is that the total amount of dividend distributed must not be lower than 10 percent of the year's distributable dividend.
+The only restriction is that the total amount of dividend distributed must not be lower than 10 percent of the year's distributable dividend and the ratio of cash dividend distributed must not be lower than 10 percent of the total dividend.

-B. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital.

-C. The distribution of earnings in respect of the years ended December 31, 2022 and 2021 was approved at the shareholders' meeting on June 19, 2023 and June 20, 2022, respectively, as follows:
+- B. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - C. The shareholders' meeting resolved on June 12, 2024 that the Company would not distribute earnings due to a net loss after tax in 2023. - D. The distribution of earnings in respect of the year ended December 31, 2022 was approved by the shareholders meeting on June 19, 2023, as follows:

-2 2021
+2022

-Dividend per share Div vidend per share
+Di vidend per share

-A mount (in dollars) Amount (in dollars)
+Amount (in dollars)

-Legal reserve \$ - \$ 207,182

-Special reserve - 12,489

-Cash dividends (Note) 43,823 \$ 0.50 73,030 \$ 1.00
+Cash dividends (Note) \$ 43,823 \$ 0.50

-Stock dividends 43,823 0.50 146,060 2.00
+Stock dividends 43,823 0.50